 IoT Edge Cloud Interface helps in the management of Azure IoT Edge from Azure.
 This helps in handling the IoT Edge devices and IoT Edge deployments.

-Real-world Use Case - Azure IoT Edge Implementation
+Real-world Use Case - Azure IoT Edge Development & Implementation

 For a leading Renewable Energy solutions provider, the Azure IoT consulting team is using Azure IoT edge and Azure IoT Hub as a secure, scalable solution for collecting & analyzing WTG data from the sensors on a wind turbine.
 The solution enables strong foundation to implement Azure Machine Learning, which will help drive high-value predictions of asset and operations’ failures.
 Currently, Azure Stream Analytics and Power BI help for data analysis & visualization to support intelligent decision making.
 The IoT consultants are also exploring latest opportunities unlocked by Azure IoT Edge, which includes the collection of more WTG data that can serve the vast range of wind farm management and operational needs.
 Read the story here.